 In this dark chocolate bark recipe by Recchiuti, the nuts and seeds aren’t caramelized, but rather roasted, which brings out layers of flavor, making this a complex-tasting treat.
 To give this as a gift, break the bark into small pieces, place them in cellophane bags, and tie with colored ribbon or raffia.–Michael Recchiuti

 LC Going Nuts Note

 Hey, we get it, you’re in a hurry.
 But do us—and yourself—a favor and make sure to take the time to let the nuts and seeds cool to room temperature after you roast them and before you sprinkle them on the chocolate.
 If you rush this, they’ll melt the chocolate and mar the surface.
 And we all know there’s nothing worse than chocolate bark with a marred surface.
-Well, actually, what’s worse is having to flick off the offending seeds or nuts that you don’t care for, an easily remedied situation.
-Anyways, you can vary the toppings according to your whim, adding or omitting as you deem fit.
-We’re thinking some chopped dried fruits–figs or pears or peaches–wouldn’t be a terrible addition.
+Actually, that’s not true.
+What’s worse is having to flick any offending seeds or nuts that you don’t care for from the surface of chocolate bark, an easily remedied situation seeing as you can vary the toppings according to your whim, adding or omitting as you deem fit.
+We’re thinking hopped dried fruits—figs or pears or what have you—wouldn’t be a terrible complement to the hazelnuts and pistachios and pumpkin seeds.
+Or if those aren’t your thing, almonds or walnuts could easily stand in.
+Up to you.

 Hazelnut, Pumpkin Seed, Pistachio Chocolate Bark